dortania/OpenCore-Install-Guide/why-oc.md

 * Note: Thinkpad laptops are known to be semi-bricked after an NVRAM reset in OpenCore, we recommend resetting NVRAM by updating the BIOS on these machines.

-## Does OpenCore only support limited versions of macOS
+## Does OpenCore only support limited versions of macOS?

 As of OpenCore 0.6.2, you can now boot every Intel version of macOS going all the way back to OS X 10.4!
 Proper support however will depend on your hardware, so please verify yourself: [Hardware Limitations](macos-limits.md)